-If you are feeling restless during a stomach illness, light stretching or yoga at home are the safest options.
+If you’re feeling restless during a stomach illness, light stretching or yoga at home are the safest options.

-Influenza is a contagious illness that impacts the respiratory system.
+Influenza is a contagious illness that affects the respiratory system.

-The flu can be mild or severe, depending on the level of infection, and may even cause death in serious cases (18).
+The flu can be mild or severe, depending on the level of infection, and it may even cause death in serious cases (

 Although not every person who gets the flu will experience a fever, those who do are at an increased risk of dehydration, making working out a bad idea.

-Though the majority of people recover from the flu in less than two weeks, choosing to engage in intense workouts while sick may prolong the flu and delay your recovery.
+Though the majority of people recover from the flu in less than 2 weeks, choosing to engage in intense workouts while sick may prolong the flu and delay your recovery.

-This is because engaging in higher-intensity activity like running or a spin class temporarily suppresses the body’s immune response (19).
+Though it’s a debated topic, some researchers believe engaging in higher intensity activity like running or a spin class temporarily suppresses the body’s immune response (

-Plus, the flu is a highly contagious virus that is spread primarily through tiny droplets people with the flu release into the air when they talk, cough or sneeze.
+Plus, the flu is a highly contagious virus that’s spread primarily through tiny droplets that people with the flu release into the air when they talk, cough, or sneeze.

-If you are diagnosed with the flu, it’s best to take it easy and avoid exercise while you’re experiencing symptoms.
+If you’re diagnosed with the flu, it’s best to take it easy and avoid exercise while you’re experiencing symptoms.

-Summary If you are experiencing symptoms like fever, vomiting, diarrhea or a productive cough, taking time off from the gym may be the best option for both your own recovery and the safety of others.
+If you’re experiencing symptoms like a fever, vomiting, diarrhea, or a productive cough, taking time off from the gym may be the best option for both your own recovery and the safety of others.

 Many people are anxious to get back to the gym after recovering from an illness — and for good reason.

-However, it’s important to let your body completely recover from an illness before returning to your exercise routine, and you shouldn't stress even if you are unable to work out for an extended period of time.
+However, it’s important to let your body completely recover from an illness before returning to your exercise routine, and you shouldn’t stress even if you’re unable to work out for an extended period of time.